MarkoVitkovic/React-tv-shows-list/README.md

-# Weather App
+# TV Show
-> RESTful API made with react.
-Weather application
+> RESTful API made with react. tv show list, all shows in one place.

 ## Table of contents
 * [General info](#general-info)